With Cardboard, it seems that Google is in the middle of an effort to push VR along as quickly as possible by inviting everyone to participate.

 Google Cardboard seemed like a bit of a joke when it was announced at I/O last year, but as time goes on it becomes increasingly apparent that Cardboard was the legitimate starting point for Google's take on VR.
 You'll probably recognize the next step—Google is teaming up with Mattel to revive the classic View-Master brand as an Android-powered VR headset.
 It even has collectible reels.

 Google Cardboard is a pretty cool concept.
 But making your own headset for the novelty of a handful of VR apps is a daunting task, if only because it requires some very specific lenses and magnets inside all that cardboard.
 LG is hoping to alleviate that concern, at least for new buyers of its G3 flagship phone, by giving them a free Cardboard headset.
 Even better, it's not actually made out of cardboard - it's good old-fashioned plastic, which should stand up to a few more beatings.
+Of course that messes with the name somewhat - maybe they should call it Google Plastic?
 Read More